Frequently Asked Questions

 The use of SHELDUS™ data are limited according to the SHELDUS™ Terms and Conditions.

 A SHELDUS™ subscription allows users unlimited SHELDUS™ data aggregation downloads for the duration of the current version.
 The pricing for pay-as-you-go downloads is a one-time cost.
 Pay-as-you-go is available for raw and aggregated data along with downloads related to named events, PDDs, and GLIDEs.
 Subscriptions only provide access to aggregated data.
 Aggregation is currently not available for named events, PDDs, and GLIDEs.
 The pricing for pay-as-you-go downloads is determined by the number of database records queried and the per record cost is determined by your account's organizational association (educational/non-profit, local government, federal government, and commercial).
 Additionally, pay-as-you-go purchases of SHELDUS datasets are a one-time purchase.
 For more information on pricing see Products.

-A new subscription is required with each annual release of SHELDUS™ (e.g., SHELDUS™ 15.0).
+A new subscription is required with each annual release of SHELDUS™ (e.g., SHELDUS™ 18.0).
 The annual release used to occur in November, but has recently been moved to the beginning of the calendar year in January.
 Subscriptions are not valid for 12 months unless they are purchased shortly after a release.
 Subscriptions are tied to database releases and expire upon the release of a new database version.
 Mid-year releases of SHELDUS™ (e.g., 17.1) do not require a new subscription.

 We constantly update the entire database.
 Such updates include both changes in the number of records (i.e. additions and deletions) as well as edits to existing records.
 Thus, no changes in the number of records in a year does not imply that no changes to the data occurred.
 For example, changes between Version 12 and older (free versions) and Version 14 are significant.
 The table below highlights these changes--both in the numbers of records as well as in the annual dollar amounts.
 Version 14 contains nearly 20,000 records and $18 billion in total losses more than Version 12 for the same time period (1960-2012).

 |Year||Change in Number of Records between Versions 12 and 14||Difference in Total Losses between Versions 12 and 14|